 The research on changing cities and urbanity focuses on Wuppertal and the Ruhr area of Northrhine-Westphalia:

-Here you can find up-to-date information about research findings and activities in the field of changing cities and urbanity.
+Here you can find up-to-date information on research findings and activities in the field of changing cities and urbanity.

 You find all scientific publications on our publication server: